Skip to content

 Oakcrest Elementary is committed to providing a safe and civil environment wherein all members of the school community are treated with dignity and respect.
 Bullying behaviors, by definition, run counter to this commitment.
 They are repetitive and include a wide range of unkind/disrespectful actions that negatively impact the bully and the bullied alike, resulting in a clear lose-lose scenario.
 At Oakcrest, we are committed to teaching and living by the philosophy of Think Win-Win.
 Accordingly, we encourage all who believe they’ve witnessed or experienced bullying behavior to report it to a teacher or administrator.
 All reports of bullying behavior will be investigated in good faith and addressed at the level necessary to correct the problem, up to and including student suspension or expulsion.

-By definition, bullying occurs when a student, or group of students, repeatedly behave or speak in a manner that belittles, scares, embarrasses, hurts, threatens, or intimidates another person.
+By definition, bullying occurs when a student, or group of students, repeatedly behaves or speaks in a manner that belittles, scares, embarrasses, hurts, threatens, or intimidates another person.
 These behaviors can look like:

 • Verbal – teasing, name-calling, or purposefully belittling others.